HaoyanSu/Test/8008/faq.md

 Q:
 Is the event poster generator free to use?
 A:
 Yes, all users can try the event poster generator for free.
 You get five AI-generated posters per day without needing to log in.
-If you’d like to create more, you can sign in and add credits to unlock additional generations.
+If you'd like to create more, you can sign in and add credits to unlock additional generations.
 ===
 Q:
 Do I need an account to use the event poster generator?
 A:
 No, you can use the event poster generator without creating an account.
 We offer five free generations daily for all users.
-However, if you want more than five, you’ll need to sign in and purchase additional generation credits.
+However, if you want more than five, you'll need to sign in and purchase additional generation credits.
 ===
 Q:
 Can I use the event poster generator on my phone or tablet?